clewisdavis/The-Joy-of-React/course-notes.md

 - Fork the repo, on your own github, so you can submit it and review the solution videos.
 - The README.md is the file you want to follow, to go through each exercise.

+- My repo, forked copy: <https://github.com/clewisdavis/joy-of-react-word-clone>

+- In Wordle, users have 6 attempts to guess a 5-letter word.
+You are helped along the way by ruling out letters that are not in the word, and being told whether the correct letters are in teh correct location or not.

+### Exercise 1: GuessInput

+- First thing, we need a way to submit guesses.
+- We need to render a little form that holds a text input:
+- Create a new component for this UI, and render it inside the `Game` component.

+- **Acceptance Criteria:**
+- Create a new component, don't forget to use an NPM script to generate the scaffolding for you.
+- This component should render a `<form>` tag, including a label and a text input.
+- The text input should be controlled by React state.
+- When the form is submitted:
+  - The entered value should be logged to the console for now.
+  - The input should be reset to an empty string.
+- The user's input should be converted to ALL UPPERCASE.
+No lower case letters allowed.
+- The input should have a minimum and maximum length of 5.
+- Note: The `minLength` validator is a bit funky; you may wish to use the `pattern` attribute instead.
+This is discussed in mor detail on the Solution page.